Hilzu/express-openapi-validate/README.md

 // Apply to all requests
 app.use(validator.match());

-// On each request validator.validate("post", "/echo") is called automatically app.post("/echo", (req, res, next) => {
+// On each request validator.validate("post", "/echo") is called automatically,
+// if it has a matching specification in the OpenAPI schema app.post("/echo", (req, res, next) => {
   res.json({ output: req.body.input });
 });